 Add the pear slices to top of salad, slightly fanning them out for best presentation.
 Sprinkle with crumbled goat cheese, then add the candied pecans.

-Drizzle the citrus dijon salad dressing over the salad… and serve!
+Drizzle the citrus Dijon salad dressing over the salad… and serve!
 You will LOVE the crunch of the candied pecans, the creamy goat cheese, the chewy dried cranberries, and the amazing citrus salad dressing.
-The ripe pear slices add a great look and wonderful taste to this delicious spinach pear salad!

 I really hope you will try this spinach pear salad!
 It LOOKS like a fancy restaurant salad, but is so easy to prepare!
 If you enjoy this salad, you might also want to check out a more traditional spinach salad we also love and make often!